cms-btv-pog/BTVNanoCommissioning/README.md

 ## Create compiled corretions file(`pkl.gz`)

+:exclamation: In case existing correction file doesn't work for you due to the incompatibility of `cloudpickle` in different python versions.
+Please recompile the file to get new pickle file.

 Compile correction pickle files for a specific JEC campaign by changing the dict of jet_factory, and define the MC campaign and the output file name by passing it as arguments to the python script:

 ```